-Soil → Soil quality is likely to be detrimentally impacted by development, which might not occur if the LDP2 was in place.
+Soil \rightarrow Soil quality is likely to be detrimentally impacted by development, which might not occur if the LDP2 was in place.
 Development may take place in prime agricultural areas having a detrimental impact on agricultural land quality and provision within the local authority.
-Development on areas of peat and carbon rich soils or development which includes the disturbance or removal of peat may take place without LDP2 and have detrimental impacts on areas of peat (Class 1, 2 and 5), raised bogs and carbon rich soils which would increase the carbon emissions of East Ayrshire.
-Peat and carbon rich soils act as a significant carbon store, as such, this would likely have subsequent impacts on air quality, climate and resilience.

-Air → Air quality levels may decrease in East Ayrshire.
+Air \rightarrow Air quality may decrease in East Ayrshire.
 Air quality issues will be prevalent, particularly in urban centres and in locations close to the commuter belts.
-It is noted that air quality issues are contained within other PPSs, such as regional and local transport strategies.
-Development would more likely take place on less sustainably located sites such as greenfield land which would increase the dependency of private car usage within East Ayrshire, potentially increasing traffic congestion and greenhouse gas emissions.
+It is noted that air quality issues are contained within other PPSs, such as regional and location transport strategies.
+Development would more likely take place on greenfield land which would increase the dependency of private car usage with East Ayrshire, potentially increasing traffic congestion and greenhouse gas emissions.